jincheng9/crack_the_code_interview/README.md

-Notes for "Crack the Code Interview" 5th version
+Solutions and C++ codes for "Crack the Code Interview" 5th version